AdobeDocs/campaign-classic.en/help/interaction/using/offers-on-an-inbound-channel.md

    ![](assets/offer_inbound_fallback_example_026.png)

-### Creating offer categories in an anonymous environment {#creating-offer-categories-in-an-anonymous-environment}
+### Create offer categories in an anonymous environment {#creating-offer-categories-in-an-anonymous-environment}

 Start by creating two offer categories: the **Best Offer** category and the **Partner** category.
 Each category will contain two offers for anonymous contacts.